emilengler/arti/crates/tor-socksproto/README.md

 # tor-socksproto

-Implements SOCKS in the flavors provided by Tor.
+`tor-socksproto`: Implements SOCKS in the flavors provided by Tor.

 ## Overview